ryanlharper/Retirement-Quest/README.md

 2. Navigate to the project directory and run the `retirement_quest.py` file: `python retirement_quest.py`
 3. Follow the prompts to enter the necessary information for the retirement calculation and simulation.

-## Acknowledgments
-- This project was completed as part of a class assignment at Nucamp.
-- Special thanks to Michael Pacchioli for his guidance and support.